 Passive RFID is an attractive option from a tag cost perspective.
 But its limitations—location accuracy in real-time and the cost and density of a wireless infrastructure—prevents it from being considered a robust alternative to RTLS.
 The infrastructure required to create “real-time” capabilities, including “chokepoints” to identify when an asset passes through an area and the use of wands requiring human resources to scan tags manually to determine an asset’s location, ultimately drives up costs.
 Passive RFID is a natural complement to other RFID technologies for tracking high volumes of lower-cost assets such as disposable inventory then utilizing RTLS technologies for more costly assets requiring more precise location visibility.

-While the evaluation process seems arduous, enterprises will benefit greatly and achieve their asset tracking goals if they can identify a vendor who offers a BLE-based RTLS when:
+While the evaluation process seems arduous, enterprises will benefit greatly and achieve their asset tracking goals if they can identify a vendor who offers a 2.4 Ghz Low Energy-based RTLS when:

-- Asset lifetime spans several years: BLE-based RTLS supports longer battery life up to 10 years, minimizing operational costs associated with replacing tag batteries or retagging assets when batteries reach the end of life.
+- Asset lifetime spans several years: 2.4 Ghz Low Energy-based RTLS supports longer battery life up to 10 years, minimizing operational costs associated with replacing tag batteries or retagging assets when batteries reach the end of life.

-- There are numerous assets spread across a wide area: BLE solutions are optimal for tracking thousands of equipment across an expansive area whether concentrated in one specific location, or across several different buildings, warehouses, or rooms, especially when paired with complementary technologies like LoRaWAN, which boosts the range of data transmission.
-Numerous BLE tag form factors exist to address the multitude of trackable assets.
+- There are numerous assets spread across a wide area: 2.4 Ghz Low Energy solutions are optimal for tracking thousands of equipment across an expansive area whether concentrated in one specific location, or across several different buildings, warehouses, or rooms, especially when paired with complementary technologies like LoRaWAN, which boosts the range of data transmission.
+Numerous tag form factors exist to address the multitude of trackable assets.

-- Keeping costs low is a meaningful consideration: BLE tags’ ubiquity on the market and lower infrastructure and connectivity costs can make BLE solutions more cost-effective than alternate RTLS solutions.
+- Keeping costs low is a meaningful consideration: 2.4 Ghz Low Energy tags’ ubiquity on the market and lower infrastructure and connectivity costs can make these solutions more cost-effective than alternate RTLS solutions.

 There are many providers in the RTLS market, so additional considerations are worth weighing.
 For example, enterprises should seek a solution that lowers their total cost of ownership.
-MachineQ for Asset Management pairs BLE capabilities with an underlying LoRaWAN® network platform.
+MachineQ for Indoor Asset Trackng pairs 2.4 Ghz Low Energy capabilities with an underlying LoRaWAN® network platform.
 This combination provides enterprises the added benefit of a dedicated, secure, and scalable IoT network to expand use cases—all with the same infrastructure investment.
 Therefore, it eliminates the need for dedicated point solutions when adding use cases such as leak detection, occupancy monitoring, or temperature tracking.

 Additionally, MachineQ’s RTLS is an end-to-end offering inclusive of deployment services.
 Having a single partner for IoT hardware, software, connectivity, deployment services, and maintenance drastically simplifies the rollout of an RTLS by removing the burden from in-house IT/OT teams.
 As a result, enterprises are able to expedite their time to market.